adjust/android_sdk/doc/english/web_views.md

 }
 ```

-By completing this, you have successfully added AdjustBridge to your app and enabled the Javascript bridge to communicate
+By completing this, you have successfully added Adjust bridge to your app and enabled the Javascript bridge to communicate
-between adjust's native Android SDK and your page which will be loaded in web view.
+between Adjust's native Android SDK and your page which will be loaded in web view.

-### <a id="bridge-integrate-web"></a> Integrate adjust web bridge SDK into your web view
+### <a id="bridge-integrate-web"></a> Integrate Adjust web bridge SDK into your web view

-In your HTML file, you need to import the adjust Javascript files, that are located in the root of the assets folder.
+In your HTML file, you need to import the Adjust Javascript files, that are located in the root of the assets folder.
 If your HTML file is there as well, you can import them like this:

 ```html
 <script type="text/javascript" src="adjust.js"></script>